-Inflation, particularly the higher input costs in the Company's real estate and attractions, could have a significant impact on project pro formas and product costing if these higher costs become entrenched.
+Inflation, particularly higher input costs in the Company's real estate and attractions, could have a significant impact on project pro formas and product costing if these higher costs become entrenched.
+These risks are mitigated through procurement and purchasing strategies, proactive planning, and effective sourcing.